Seppli11/ZHAW-Summary/summaries/24FS/CCP2/10_DevOps.md

 * Code and config changes **always** go to version control
 * Binary artefacts are only built once and are used in all environment
-* Different configs are used to support multiple environment
+* Different configs are used to support multiple environments
 * The same tooling is used across all environment

 ## Tools Required